Always be kind to animals,

 With adult dogs, there’s no reason you can’t do the same as you do with puppies… just with more care.
 You absolutely have to have a dog that is at its calmest for this bit.
 If that means putting it on a really good lead and working with a partner so that you can move away if necessary, do it (just be mindful of redirected frustration bites coming back on your partner!)

 To my mind, mouthiness, nipping and biting can be some of the most frightening things about a dog.
-It is not impossible to bring them back under control, though it takes longer with an adult dog.
+It is not impossible to bring them back under control, though it takes longer with an adult dog and they may never get it to an instinctive part of motor memory.
 Although some people feel that they could never trust a dog with a hard mouth or poor control over impulsivity, I think it would do us all good to remember that dogs bite.
 I’d rather work with a hard-mouth dog whose bite I’m familiar with than a dog who has never bitten – one has a bite pattern I’m familiar with, and the other is a completely unknown quantity.
 Knowing that most biting is either a reaction to pain, a result of poor handling or as a consequence of over-excitement and poor impulse control is a good way to stop your dog being put into a position where biting is the only option.
 If we all kept our hands to ourselves when meeting unfamiliar dogs, it’d do both species the world of good.

 Next time, a quick look at what you can do if your dog growls and grumbles when they’re guarding: how to handle a resource guarder.